 Outsourcing file management to professionals with indexing and records retention expertise alleviates potential administrative burdens and helps facilitate more controlled access to documents.

 Sole reliance on hardcopy records is costly.
 First, your business needs a place to store all the paper.
-Second, manual, in-house file retrieval processes are time consuming. .
+Second, manual, in-house file retrieval processes are time-consuming.
 End users have to physically go to where paper documents are located rather than having the information come to them, stalling efficient collaborative processes.
 Documents regularly get lost in file cabinets and boxes.
 Third, safety and security may be compromised.
 Files containing private information may be left out in the open leading to a costly data breach.
-And paper is especially vulnerable to fire, flooding and natural disaster.
+And paper is especially vulnerable to fire, flooding, and natural disaster.

-An accidentally-deleted digital file can cause disastrous consequences for your business.
+Accidentally-deleted electronic documents can cause disastrous consequences for your business.
 Backing up your files is essential, but isn’t the only precaution you should take.
 A natural disaster at your primary place of business can destroy any backup data stored on-site.
 Because of this, backup media should be stored off-site in a vault environment that protects magnetic media and ensures swift retrieval to support your data recovery efforts in case of emergency.